mattmilburn/strapi-plugin-menus/README.md

 ## <a id="user-guide"></a>📘 User Guide

 ### Create
-On the menus plugin home page, use the "Create Menu" button to open a modal form.
+On the menus plugin home page, use the "Create new menu" button to get started.
 You will need to provide a `title` and a unique `slug` value for the new menu.
+Saving the menu before adding menu items is **recommended** but not required.

 ### Clone
 Choosing to clone an existing menu will take you to the edit view as usual, but this time it will be pre-populated with another menu's data.
 Once the cloned menu is saved, a brand new menu and menu items are created.